 Niamh O' Leary

-"The field of environmental studies allows me to put my passion for environmental issues to work.
+"The field of environmental science allows me to put my passion for environmental issues to work.
 Students interested in the relationship between humans and the environment can really make a difference in the world.
 The field is diverse and dynamic, and career opportunities abound in meaningful jobs that help the planet as well as its people."

 Professor O' Leary is interested in environmental issues, natural ecosystems, and the interactions between the human race and the natural environment.
 Her major interests include sustainable agriculture, water quality, and watershed pollution.

 O' Leary, N., Vitello, S. C., and S. K. Anderson.
 2012.
 Charting a New Energy Future in Caroline, N.Y.: Planning and Evaluating a Public Participation Process.
 Poster presentation at the 39th Annual Fall Scientific Poster Session, Rochester Academy of Science, Rochester, N.Y., November 2012.

 O' Leary, N, Erickson, B. Schnurr, J., and Herzig, A., 2010.
 "The Impact of Adjacent Land Use on Soil Nitrate Levels, Deer Population and Herbivory Rates at Two Forested Sites in Cayuga County.
 NY Poster presentation at the 6th Annual Finger Lakes Research Conference, Geneva, NY, December 2010.